 [Figure 1 about here]

 Figure 2 shows results for lifespan inequality (e15†) in both periods.
 This figure depicts information in a similar format to that in Figure 1.
 Panel A of Figure 2, for example, shows that lifespan inequality reduced by more than half a year between 1995 (14.31) and 2005 (13.77).
 This means that, on average, Mexican males were losing about half a year of life less at their time of death in 2005 than in 1995.
 Although lifespan inequality also declined between 2005 and 2015 (-0.15), the reduction in 1995-2005 was about four times larger.
 In other words, male lifespan inequality was stagnant in recent times.
-Nonetheless, improvements in other causes of death contributed to a reduction in life span inequality in both periods; for example, mortality declines in diabetes and ischemic heart disease at older ages and accidents and cirrhosis at younger ages.
+Nonetheless, improvements in other causes of death contributed to a reduction in life span inequality in both periods; for example, mortality declines in accidents and cirrhosis at younger ages.
 Importantly, cause-of-death contributions clearly show that homicides and amenable causes of death had the largest effect on increasing lifespan variation in 2005-2015 (e.g., positive contribution).
 For example, homicides and conditions amenable to medical service account for most of the reduction in e15† between 1995 and 2005 (about -0.28 and -0.12 years, respectively); however, between 2005 and 2015, rising homicide rates contributed to widening lifespan inequality (about 0.17 years at ages below 60).
 For females, lifespan variation decreased since 1995.
 There is a tipping point at around age 70 indicating the importance of cardiovascular disease, diabetes and medical services at older ages in reducing lifespan inequality, while accidents, homicides and cirrhosis play a larger role at younger ages.
 These results underscore the major role of rising homicide rates among young adults in recent times and the consequent slow improvement in reducing lifespan inequality.

 [Figure 2 about here]